Alternate Rogue: Expanded

 deities bestow divine power on Avengers.
 These zealous

-servants work to impose the will of their god on the world,
+servants work to impose the will of their deity upon the

 Anointed Magic